urfave/negroni/README.md

 You will now have a Go net/http webserver running on `localhost:3000`.

+## Is Negroni a Framework?
+Negroni is **not** a framework.
+It is a library that is designed to work directly with net/http.

 ## Routing?
 Negroni is BYOR (Bring your own Router).
 The Go community already has a number of great http routers available, Negroni tries to play well with all of them by fully supporting `net/http`.
 For instance, integrating with [http://github.com/gorilla/mux](Gorilla Mux) looks like so: